Aggressive Dog Rehab

 - Redirected Aggression – This type of aggression is seen all the time.
 An example of this type would be when someone is walking there dog down the street and the dog sees another dog and wants so badly to get to that other dog.
 The owner will pull or correct the dog using the leash.
 This action will over stimulate the dog and he or she will turn and bite the handler.

 Dominance – This occurs when your dog just tries to bully you or another dog.
 A dominant dog normally gives up when their bluff is called.
 The dog will back down and submit, not really wanting to bite or attack.
 This behavior is more of a bullying tactic to see who the Alpha is.

 Spoiled Dog Syndrome – In most cases, your dog has been humanized to a point where they will bite or attack when they don’t get there way.
 This is simply a baby fit to see if you will give in.

 Fixing These Unwanted Behaviors -Do not ever try to fix these unwanted behaviors if you don’t know what your doing!
-You can be bitten or attacked, causing great bodily harm, even death … or … you can cause more damage than good, with your dog and further create a deeper issue or aggression in your dog.
+You can be bitten or attacked, causing great bodily harm, even death.
+This can also cause more damage than good with your dog.
+You can also create a deeper issue or aggression in your dog.

 We make this promise to you!

 If you are willing to believe that the dog can change, and provide us the opportunity to evaluate and implement our solution, you will be able to keep your dog.
 Remember … bad dogs aren’t born … it is a learned behavior.
 We simply reset the thought process and move on with a balanced life.

 Many times with aggressive dogs … the first thought of the owner is that they have to put the dog down.
 Sometimes, your vet may recommend the same thing.
 This is entirely unfair!
 Your vet is not a trainer and you have not given your dog a real chance with a professional trainer.
 And yes … you can surely point out those “trainers” who don’t know what they are doing.